dhlab-basel/Sipi/README.md

 # Documentation

-The manual is online at https://sipi.io.
+The documentation is online at https://sipi.io.

-To build it locally, you will need [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).
+To build it locally, you will need [MkDocs](https://www.mkdocs.org/).
-In the `manual` subdirectory of the source tree, type:
+In the root the source tree, type:

 ```
-make html
+make docs-build
 ```

-You will then find the manual under `manual/_build/html`.
+You will then find the manual under `site/index.html`.

 # Building from source